georgepsarakis/quick-bash/README.md

 quick-bash
 ==========

-A micro-language that transcompiles to BASH.
+__quick-bash__ is a micro-language that transcompiles to Bash.

-The aim is to make code more readable and easier to remember.
+It was built mainly for research purposes and the aim is to make Bash coding more readable and (hopefully) easier to remember.

 ## Why?